 When we say your child’s “switch” if off, we mean that his/her frontal lobe has shut down and is attempting to communicate to the world that it has received as much input as it can process at this time.
 To respect the switch is to refrain from further verbal interaction when your child’s switch is off.
 To respect the switch is to effectively prevent the “fight, flight, or freeze” response from activating.
 We teach parenting trendsetters like you to respect the switch for the little, minor, unwanted behaviors throughout the day so that you prevent escalation to the large episodes of unwanted behavior.

-We’d be honored to teach you this strategy with your child as young as 18 months in our Proactive Toddler Program.
-Or if your child is 3 or older, we have an in-home behavioral consultation program designed to teach you this strategy, and many others in an average of 3-6 visits.
-Our goal in these 3-6 visits is to teach you strategies to put out any current “fires” in your household, as well as how to prevent them in the future.
-You can Apply Now on our website.
-I’ll come to your home for a FREE, no-obligation consultation to determine the appropriateness of our services for your family’s needs.
+We’d be honored to teach you this strategy with your child as young as 18 months.
+We offer behavioral consultation designed to teach you this strategy, and many others.
+Our goal is to teach you strategies to put out any current “fires” in your household, as well as how to prevent them in the future.
+You can purchase your introductory assessment phone consultation to determine the appropriateness of our services for your family’s needs.

 Jamie Waldvogel, MS, BCBA

 Behave Your Best!

 The material contained herein is for informational purposes only, and is not intended to create or constitute a behavioral consultation relationship between Behave Your Best, LLC and the reader.
 The information contained herein is not offered as behavioral consultation and should not be construed as behavioral consultation.